onnx/onnx/docs/Operators.md

     If (auto_pads != SAME_UPPER): pads[start_i] = total_padding[i]/2; pads[end_i] = total_padding[i] - (total_padding[i]/2)
     Else: pads[start_i] = total_padding[i] - (total_padding[i]/2); pads[end_i] = (total_padding[i]/2).

+  The pads parameter represents the size of padding we need to add at both sides of output tensor;
+  And the output_padding parameter represents the size of padding we need to add at the end side of output tensor.

 #### Version